rd--/blksc3/md/glossary.md

 They define the expected arguments and the steps of execution or evaluation for a procedure.
 The name is from the lambda calculus [@Church1941a] and Lisp [@McCarthy1960a].

+## Layout

+The _Layout_ menu selects the page layout rule.
+The rule sets the shape and size of the workspace and selects the font size for the notes area.
+The default rule is _%×%_, which allocates space as a proportion of the size of the viewport.
+In addition there is a set of fixed size layouts, such as _1366×768_, named by display dimensions.
+The fixed size layouts are useful for seeing how programs will appear on other displays, assuming that the browser window occupies most of the display.
+The display menu can be selected using the _"y"_ access key.

 ## Left to right

 Ordinarily the system is in left-to-right mode.